harvester/docs/versioned_docs/version-v1.2/vm/create-windows-vm.md

   - Virtual Machine
   - virtual machine
   - Create a Windows VM
-Description: Create one or more Windows virtual machines from the Virtual Machines page.
+description: Create one or more Windows virtual machines from the Virtual Machines page.
 ---

 <head>